chaseruskin/orbit/README.md

 </div>
 <br>

-`orbit` is the package manager for Hardware Description Languages (HDL).
+`orbit` is a package manager for Hardware Description Languages (HDL).

 Read the [Book of Orbit](https://c-rus.github.io/orbit/) for complete documentation.